build2/cxx20-modules-examples/README.md

 # C++20 Modules Examples

+NOTE: this `master` branch contains examples of header units and uses `import` instead of `#include` for headers in examples of named modules.
+As a result, these examples currently can only be built with GCC.
+See the `named-only` branch for a subset of examples that only cover named modules and that have been modified to `#include` instead of `import` headers in order to be usable with other compilers (Clang, MSVC).

 This repository contains a number of examples that demonstrate various C++20 modules features and their support in `build2`.
 For a discussion of the demonstrated functionality see [Complete C++20 Modules Support with